 Bacterial and Viral Rashes

-- The symptoms are a high, spiking fever for up to 8 days followed by the onset of a rash.
+- The symptoms are a high, spiking fever for typically 3-4 days followed by the onset of a rash.

 - The rash is small, pink, flat, or slightly raised lesions that appear on the trunk and spread to the extremities.